ERROR23141/soc-playbook/hunts/threat-hunting-wazuh-rdp-ssh-smb.md

 4. **Map to MITRE & characterize the actor**
    - Mapped observed TTPs to **MITRE ATT&CK** (e.g. brute force, remote services, discovery).
-   - Compared the pattern to common **financial-sector threat actors** (e.g. credential-stealing and lateral movement heavy groups) focusing less on naming a specific group and more on the **behavior profile**.
+   - Compared the pattern to common **financial sector threat actors** (e.g. credential stealing and lateral movement heavy groups) focusing less on naming a specific group and more on the **behavior profile**.

 5. **Document findings & mitigations**
    - Summarized IOCs, TTPs and impact.